JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

     - Fast connection
-      If not connected yet, do scan and connects a device with strong signal (more close) Else, do scan and if located the last device, connect with it (no wait until end of scan)
+      If not connected yet, do scan and connects a device with strong signal (more close) Else, do scan and if located the last device, connect with it (no wait until end of scan) No scanned device list, I no see it in comercial devices

     - Periodic feedback sends, to know if device is ok and to avoid it to enter in standby by inactivity

     - General utilities to use